-Even if it’s an item you want to buy but can’t find a price that matches your budget, let reverse image search find on how many sites is the item present, and hopefully, you will find it in a reasonable price.
-Image finder can search for images similar to the one you like in databases of search engines.
+Even if it’s an item you want to buy but can’t find a price that matches your budget, let reverse image search find on how many sites is the item present, and hopefully, you will find it at a reasonable price.
+Image finder can search for images similar to the ones you like in databases of search engines.

-A URL or call it Uniform Resource Link is the location of the picture over the internet, this address will help image lookup tool to fetch the image from the given address and will help you find more of the same kind.
+A URL (Uniform Resource Link) is the location of the picture over the internet, this address will help the image lookup tool to fetch the image from the given address and will help you find more of the same kind.
 If you are using Google’s browsers Chrome and Firefox, or Apple’s Safari, then you have two easy ways to copy the URL of the image

 .JPG, .PNG, JPEG are the most commonly used image extensions over the internet so if the address you copied looks something like that then it is the correct one.

 is by opening the image in a new tab which will allow you to copy the address from the URL bar of the browser.
-All you have to do is select the whole URL by triple-clicking and then right click on it to choose copy option and paste it in the URL field of the tool with the same method we used in a first way.
+All you have to do is select the whole URL by triple-clicking and then right-click on it to choose the copy option and paste it in the URL field of the tool with the same method we used in the first way.